himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 Eventually after browsing the internet, I learned that my easiest solution was to add the option `--security-opt label=disable` to my `podman run` command, to turn off label separation for the container.
-I'm sure there is a better, more secure soltion I could do, but I figured this was at least a good compromise of being easy to implement, but more secure than the common (and wrong) suggestion of "*just disable selinux*".
+I'm sure there is a better, more secure soltion I could do.
+However, I figured this was at least a good compromise of being easy to implement, but more secure than the common (and wrong) suggestion of "*just disable selinux*".